 We suggest you bring with you:

-After being picked up from your accommodation you will make your way up the Kuranda Range.
+After being picked up from your accommodation you will head out for your full day tour of the Southern Tablelands above Cairns.

-As you head towards Atherton if it is winter, stately Cranes can often be seen in the cut cane fields beside the road.
+Around the Atherton area in winter stately Cranes can often be seen in the cut cane fields beside the road.
 During the summer the cane grows tall and most of the Sarus cranes fly to the Gulf of Carpentaria to breed.
-Keep your eyes open as we pass through patches of rainforest for fruit bat camps as there is often one near Tolga.
+Keep your eyes open as we pass through patches of rainforest for fruit bat camps as there is often one near Tolga where both Spectacled and sometimes Little Red Flying Foxes can be seen.

 Beyond Atherton you may visit Hasties Swamp – a very busy wetland area or perhaps the spectacular Curtain Fig. This is an excellent venue for spotlighting but during the day we sometimes see Tree Kangaroos.
 These unlikely arboreal mammals are most active at night but we have a few sites where we often see them during the day as well.
 We also have a few different sites for platypus, some of which are very close by, and we will be visiting at least one of these today.

-At the end of what we hope will be an excellent day we will return you to your hotel.
+At the end of what we hope will be an excellent day we will return you to your accommodation.

-These bizarre aquatic mammals belong to one of two families of egg laying mammals – the other is the echidnas which are also found in Australia.
-The male platypus has a poisonous spur on its hind leg – no other mammal is equipped with poison barbs.
-They can be found in practically any clean stream on the Tablelands but are shy and crepuscular so are difficult to see.
+These bizarre aquatic mammals belong to one of two families of egg laying mammals – the other is the echidna which are also found in Australia.
+The male platypus has poisonous spurs on its hind leg – no other mammal is equipped with poison barbs.
+They can be found in practically any clean stream on the Tablelands but are shy and crepuscular so are often difficult to see.
+We have a number of regular sites for platypus which we visit depending on the weather and the time of day.

 We hope to see a number of kangaroos on this tour ranging from the diminutive rainforest Musky Rat Kangaroo to the second largest of Australia’s kangaroos – the Eastern Grey Kangaroo.
-We should also see the locally endemic Mareeba Rock Wallaby, Agile Wallaby and if we are lucky the Red-legged Pademelon though this small wallaby is usually seen only in the rainforest at night.
+We should also see the locally endemic Mareeba Rock Wallaby, Agile Wallaby and if we are lucky the Red-legged Pademelon though this small wallaby is usually seen only in and close to rainforest at night.

-Flying Foxes or Fruit bats roost communally in large camps during the day where they squabble and flap about.
+Flying Foxes or Fruit bats roost communally in large “camps” during the day where they squabble and flap about.
 We hope to see, hear and smell one today.
 At night the bats disperse from the camps to forage on the nearby fruit.
 Unfortunately they do not distinguish between rainforest fruits and orchard fruits.
-Tablelands fruit farmers are not very keen on flying foxes!
+As a result the Tablelands fruit farmers are not very keen on flying foxes!